 These additional symptoms for Stomach Qi rebels aren't officially listed but I've noticed them in some people:

-In Chinese medicine, the appropriate treatment for Stomach Qi Rebelling is, when using acupuncture for instance (there are herbal formulae but you may not be able to swallow them to start with), to pacify Stomach Qi and to encourage your Stomach to start descending Qi again.
-There are acupuncture formulae for this.
+In Chinese medicine, the appropriate treatment for Stomach Qi Rebelling is, when using acupuncture for instance, to pacify Stomach Qi and to encourage your Stomach to start descending Qi again.
+Acupuncture uses points along acupuncture channels.

 Here are various Stomach syndromes (which can also combine with other syndromes):